 To qualify, you must meet the following criteria:

-Pursuant to Assembly Bill 2506, starting with the 2017-18 award year, you can only receive your Chafee Grant if you attend a school that is either of the following:
+Pursuant to Assembly Bill 2506, you can only receive your Chafee Grant if you attend a school that is either of the following:

 - Your foster care placement history need only be verified once.
 Complete and submit a Foster Care Eligibility Form